 Near Trona in Inyo County, California — The American West (Pacific Coastal)

 Location.
-35° 49.769′ N, 117° 20.304′ W. Marker is near Trona, California, in Inyo County.
-Marker is on Trona Wildrose Road just north of Valley Wells Road, on the right when traveling north.
+36° 1.991′ N, 117° 16.907′ W. Marker is near Trona, California, in Inyo County.
+Marker is at the intersection of Trona Wildrose Road and Ballarat Road, on the right when traveling north on Trona Wildrose Road.
+Marker is located immediately south of this intersection about 19 miles north of Trona.
+The ghost town of Ballarat is about 3.5 miles east of here by dirt road that crosses Panamint Dry Lake.
 Touch for map.
-Marker is at or near this postal address: 1555 Trona Wildrose Road, Trona CA 93562, United States of America.
+Marker is in this post office area: Trona CA 93592, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 4 other markers are within 15 miles of this marker, measured as the crow flies.
 Ballarat (here, next to this marker); a different marker also named Ballarat (here, next to this marker); a different marker also named Ballarat (approx. 3.3 miles away); Valley Wells (approx. 14.4 miles away).

 Regarding Panamint City.
 Although the town was wiped out in a flood caused by several hours of rain, it was already on the decline.

 1. Panamint City

 From the National Park Service Website – Death Valley Ghost Towns